kiosktm/kiosk-api-toolkit-python/README.md

-# Kiosk API Toolkit for PHP
+# Kiosk API Toolkit for Python

 The Kiosk API Toolkit for PHP is designed to allow Lead Vendors for Kiosk to be able to submit Prospect records to the Kiosk Prospect API.
 The toolkit